JoinCODED/WS-Flutter-M9-CRUD-With-API/03_Posting_Data/04_posting_data.md

   }
 ```

-And as a third argument, we'll pass the data:
+**Note:** When the type of the request is post or update, the backend will expect data from the frontend, and that data will be sent as a second argument along with the endpoint as follows:

 ```dart
       Response response = await _dio.post(_baseUrl + '/books', data: data);
 ```

-Lastly we'll assign the response to our `retrievedBook` like we did with the `get` request:
+4. Assign the response to the `retrievedBook`:

 ```dart
       Response response = await _dio.post(_baseUrl + '/books', data: data);
       retrievedBook = Book.fromJson(response.data);
 ```

-Return the book from the function:
+5. Return the book:

 ```dart
     [...]